1920 Manitoba general election: Outcome

-The election resulted in a fragmented parliament, with no group holding effective power over the legislature.
+The election resulted in a fragmented parliament, with no group holding majority of seats in the legislature.
 Norris's Liberals remained the largest party, but were reduced to a minority government with 21 seats out of 55.
-The party remained in office until 1922, but unwilling or unable to find joint cause with the other factions did little in the way of legislative initiatives.
+The party remained in office until 1922, but unwilling or unable to find joint cause with the other factions, it did little in the way of legislative initiatives.

-Twelve "farmer" and "independent farmer" candidates were elected in rural constituencies.
-These candidates were a heterogeneous group, and did not run a united campaign.
+Twelve "farmer" and "independent farmer" members were elected in rural constituencies.
+These candidates were a heterogeneous group and did not run a united campaign.
 While not a "political party" in the traditional sense, they formed a functional caucus group in the legislature.
 Some members of this group later joined the political wing of the United Farmers of Manitoba, which took power in the next election.

-In Winnipeg, Liberal candidates took four seats and Conservatives two but Labour made a good showing there as well.
-Four different working-class and left-wing parties ran candidates in Winnipeg.
+In Winnipeg's ten seats, Liberal candidates took four seats and Conservatives two.
+Labour made a good showing there as well.
+Four different working-class and left-wing parties ran candidates in Winnipeg and altogether ran ten candidates, electing four.